psychemedia/storytelling-notes/practice-on-not-sharing-digitally-pt1.md

 Chatting to Joe Dale after my set at the first *Isle of Wight Steampubk Festival*, I was trying to articulate — and justify — why I am reluctant to start a podcast to try to broaden my reach and, among other things, generate leads for performance bookings.
 (A lack of) self-belief is possibly a part of it, but I have a couple of philosophical issues too:

-- a told is told in a particular place, by a particular person, at a particular time to a particular audience.
+- a tale is told in a particular place, by a particular person, at a particular time to a particular audience.
 The story is constructed in the space between the teller and audience.
 That is not to say a tale can't be told online.
 Several of the tales I tell now have come from *other peoples'* podcasts.
 And I learned a lot about to-video performances by watching this video advert for Daniel Mordern's [*Strange Tales*](https://www.youtube.com/watch?v=h8fmjDIk0F4):

 ```{youtube} h8fmjDIk0F4
 ```